 Unit Inspection gives rise to “assert” methods that automate notification when the implementation no longer meets the Inspection Criteria established by a product owner… which is a good thing.

 Unit Designing might include ”verify” methods that enable design quality feedback.
-For example, verification that a Domain Entity includes two constructors… or that a Util class has a private constructor to avoid inadvertent instantiation… provide simplistic examples of verification to team mutually agreed upon patterns.
+For example, verification that a Domain Entity includes two constructors… or that a Utility class has a private constructor to avoid inadvertent instantiation, provide simplistic examples of verification to mutually agreed upon team patterns.

-So how do we sequence our work if we are using the same tool for both Designing and Inspection?
-Start with design… and when the design stabilizes and you are happy with it… use a coverage tool to decide the desired quantity of inspection.
-Said another way, mentally separate the practise of Quality Designing and Regression Inspection — and then begin to discover which one deserves greater focus.
+So how do we sequence our work if we are using a JUnit-like tool for both Designing and Inspection?
+One perspective is to start with design… and when the design stabilizes through Test Concurrent Development and you are happy with it… leverage the coverage tool to decide the desired quantity of inspection.
+Said another way, even though we might use the same tool — mentally separate the practice of Quality Designing and Regression Inspection — and then iterate to mature both disciplines.